 Men in Pubs: Pubs as social spaces in the Life-stories of Older Men

-It’s no surprise that as we age, the risk of social isolation and loneliness increases.
-But evidence for ‘what works’ in reducing loneliness amongst older people is limited, and studies focusing on men alone are more limited still.
+As the UK population ages, the number of older people at risk of social isolation and loneliness is on the rise, which can have a detrimental impact on physical and mental health outcomes for older adults.
+Despite this, evidence for ‘what works’ in reducing loneliness and social isolation amongst older people is limited, and studies that focus on older men alone are yet more limited still.
 Typically, women have wider social networks than men, meaning that older men have a social situation that is entirely specific to them.

 The project started off with a half-day event at the Tobacco Factory with representatives from Bristol Ageing Better, Bristol Older People’s Forum, Campaign for Real Ale, older community members (men aged 65 and over, recruited from the above organisations) and a panel of local pub landlords.